-Land is already under growing human pressure and climate change is adding to these pressures.
-At the same time, keeping global warming to well below 2oC can be achieved only by reducing greenhouse gas emissions from all sectors including land and food, the Intergovernmental Panel on Climate Change (IPCC) said in its latest report on Thursday.
+Land is already under growing human pressure, and climate change is adding to these pressures.
+At the same time, keeping global warming well below 2°C can be achieved only by reducing greenhouse gas emissions from all sectors, including land and food, the Intergovernmental Panel on Climate Change (IPCC) said in its latest report on Thursday.

 Land is a critical resource

-Climate Change and Land finds that the world is best placed to tackle climate change when there is an overall focus on sustainability.
+Climate Change and Land find that the world is best placed to tackle climate change when there is an overall focus on sustainability.

 The report shows how managing land resources sustainably can help address climate change, said Hans-Otto Pörtner, Co-Chair of IPCC Working Group II.

 “Land already in use could feed the world in a changing climate and provide biomass for renewable energy, but early, far-reaching action across several areas is required,” he said.
 “Also for the conservation and restoration of ecosystems and biodiversity.”